Hon Leeanne Enoch MP

 Housing Legislation Amendment Bill 2021

-Passed (amended)This bill became law after being modified during debate.This bill delivers major reforms to Queensland's rental laws and retirement village regulations.
-It ends 'without grounds' evictions, introduces minimum housing standards for rental properties, strengthens protections for people experiencing domestic violence, creates a framework for tenants to keep pets, and exempts resident-operated retirement villages from mandatory buyback requirements.
+Passed (amended)This bill became law after being modified during debate.This bill reforms Queensland's rental laws to give tenants stronger protections and greater security.
+It ends no-grounds evictions, introduces minimum housing standards for all rental properties, strengthens protections for people experiencing domestic and family violence, creates a framework for renting with pets, and shields tenants from retaliatory action by landlords.
+It also exempts resident-operated freehold retirement villages from mandatory buyback obligations.

 Nature Conservation (Special Wildlife Reserves) and Other Legislation Amendment Bill 2018